-- Consider new developments and directions from Ministry of Education. - · Attend meetings as determined by the Board. - Engage in individual trustee development approved by the Board. - Engage in celebration/recognition of students, staff and community. - Attend School Community Council meetings as scheduled and upon invitation. - Attend Standing and ad hoc committee meetings as assigned. - Develop a legacy document in the final year of the Board's term of office. - Review the electoral boundaries and representation in the second year of the Board's term of office.
+- Consider new developments and directions from Ministry of Education. - Attend meetings as determined by the Board. - Engage in individual trustee development approved. - Engage in celebration/recognition of students, staff and community. - Attend School Community Council meetings as scheduled and upon invitation. - Attend standing and ad hoc committee meetings as assigned. - Update legacy document in the second and final year of the Board's term of office. - Review the electoral boundaries and representation in the second year of the Board's term of office.